chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 +-------------------------------------------------------------------------------------------------------------------+

-**make the comments on the figure better based on the content of the article and the memoire**
+The higher the shear rate, the more important the viscous drag as it can be observed above.
+The bubble is dragged in the direction of the movement of the fluid which flattens it, and brings it closer to the bottom wall.
+The volume enclosed by the contour is smaller, which is coherent with the values of detachment time and volumes computed before.

 ---------------------------
 Possibilities for Extension
 ---------------------------

 - **Non-newtonian case**: extend the case to a non-newtonian liquid.
-This should yield fairly different results because of all the shear around the bubble surface.
+This should yield fairly different results because of the high gradients of shear rate close to the bubble's interface.

-- **FIND ANOTHER POSSIBLITY FOR EXTENSION** : blablablablabla

 -----------
 References